johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Four Fundamentals of Flight.md

 	2. Pitch attitude for cruise descent and pattern descent
 	3. Trim for desired descent rate or speed
 4. Turns
-	1. Check for traffic (high wing plane - lift wing slight before banking)
+	1. Check for traffic (high wing plane - lift wing slightly before banking)
 	2. Adverse yaw
 	3. Rudder coordination, slips, skids, the ball
 	4. Use of rudder to initiate and exit turn (cancel out adverse yaw)